Post-Keynesian economics: Journals

 Much post-Keynesian research is published in the Review of Keynesian Economics (ROKE), the Journal of Post Keynesian Economics (founded by Sidney Weintraub and Paul Davidson), the Cambridge Journal of Economics, the Review of Political Economy, and the Journal of Economic Issues (JEI).

 United Kingdom

-There is also a United Kingdom academic association, the Post-Keynesian Economics Society (PKES).
+There is a United Kingdom academic association, the Post-Keynesian Economics Society (PKES).
 It was founded by Philip Arestis and Victoria Chick in 1988 as the Post-Keynesian Economics Study Group (PKSG) and changed its name in 2018.
 In the UK, post-Keynesian economists can be found in: